azsao/yankee.dwm/README.md

 The Yankee Neovim IDE is designed with a strong emphasis on minimalism, drawing inspiration from lazyvim while prioritizing a streamlined and less-buggy user experience.
 Its functionality is carefully crafted to enhance coding workflows, offering a range of features aimed at improving code quality and developer productivity.
 The design philosophy centers around simplicity, ensuring that the IDE remains efficient and user-friendly.
 By incorporating the best aspects of lazyvim and refining them, this IDE provides a clean and minimalistic environment for coding, minimizing distractions and maximizing the focus on writing high-quality code.

 </details>

-Keep in mind that while this works in many modern web browsers, it might not be supported in all environments or platforms.
-If you're creating content for a specific platform, it's a good idea to check its compatibility.

 ## Credits